Galantino/crg_4530/Group6_LabReport5.md

 The design for a full-scale contact chamber must adhere to the overall objective of maximizing the contact time between chlorine and pathogens before being sent to effluent in order to optimize the inactivation of pathogens in the system.
 This objective will be achieved under the condition that the system performs as closely to an ideal plug flow reactor as possible.

 The characteristics of a PFR which allow this reactor to perform so successfully is that they have a very high length to width ratio, consist of a perforated inlet, with outlet and intra-basin baffles.
 The parameter which the team determined to be the most impactful to the efficiency of the design of a chlorine contact take was the ability to extend the length of the reactor dramatically in comparison to the value of its width.
-In this experiment, the length of the tubing was ________ compared to it's diameter of a 1/4 in.

 ## Conclusions